What is a didactic unit? How do you make a didactic unit?

 We need to make a list of resources for this Unit.
 On the one hand, for our teaching activity, noting down our needs, for example, for video projection equipment if it is not usually available in the classroom, or a specific textbook for the teaching staff… And, on the other hand, we will specify the specific needs of the pupils, either provided by the school or by the students.
 For example, they may need documentation that they will obtain from a certain link on the Internet or another tool provided by the school.
 And detail the extent to which these are compulsory or only recommended materials, bibliography or resources.

 8.- Spaces used in this Didactic Unit

 Together with time there is space, so we will delimit the places we need.
 Therefore, we will indicate where each activity takes place:

 - Or in another specific space such as a laboratory.

 - Or detailing micro-spaces within the classroom itself, such as a reading corner.

-- Or other less usual spaces such as the assembly hall, the library, the library, the library, etc.
+- Or other less usual spaces such as the assembly hall, the library, etc.

 I think it is interesting to indicate the spaces needed to do homework at home.
 And of course, virtual spaces, internet campuses and other platforms.